idlewan/link_cleaner/README.md

   is changed to:
     https://getfedora.org/

-# Comparison to other addons
+# Comparison to other add-ons
-Unlike a plugin like the (outdated) CleanLinks, Link Cleaner doesn't inject JavaScript into pages to change links.
+Unlike other legacy add-ons like CleanLinks, Link Cleaner doesn't inject JavaScript into pages to change links.
-Instead, it listens to main url requests and changes them to remove redirects or tracking.
+Instead, it listens to main url requests and changes them (if needed to remove redirects or tracking.

+That means it's doing less unneeded work and consumes less resources (memory and CPU).

 # License
 Released under the GPLv3 license